MrAbdelaziz/Tradingview-Layout/README.md

 # Tradingview-Chart
-a way for members with a free subscription to clone a chart
+a way for members with a free subscription to clone a tradingview layout